Being in a creative environment offers writers many benefits not found elsewhere

 Rather than reporting on specific things I learned, I’d like to share some general observations as to why I advocate going to writers conferences, which this one exemplified:

-- Encouraging: A writers conference is a supportive environment.
+A writer’s conference is a supportive environment.
 There we see other people who have found success in the writing world.
-Sometimes it is widespread acclaim, but usually it’s more moderate accomplishments.
+Sometimes it is widespread acclaim, but usually, it’s more moderate accomplishments.
 They show us what can happen and motivate us to do the same.
 Writing conferences spur us to persist in our work.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!